Etibar Babayev: Biography

 As a candidate to art, Etibar Babayev also deals with scientific-pedagogical affairs.
 He was a tutor in Azerbaijan State Culture in 2001 and Art University and later, Baku Slavic University.
-From 2009, associate professor E.Babayev works as a head of department in Journalism faculty.
+From 2009, associate professor E.Babayev worked as a head of department in Journalism faculty.
 He was charged as a rector to newly created TV and Radio Academy under Azərbaycan Televiziya və Radio verilişləri Qapalı Səhmdar Cəmiyyəti.

 E.Babayev was honored to "Hacı Zeynalabdin Tağıyev" national award, "Qızıl qələm" journalistic award, Yusif Mammadaliyev's medal, and various honorable certificate and diplomas.

 He doesn't attend any party membership.